 Three years later, however, funding shortfalls jeopardized the program and the future of Cispus.
 Louis Bruno, then Washington State Superintendent of Public Instruction, saw potential in the site as an environmental learning center, paving the way for the creation of the Cispus Environmental Education Center, which would go on to be administered by the Education Service District 113.
 In 1981, the Association of Washington School Principals (AWSP) assumed leadership of the facility and through it's non-profit wing, the Washington School Principals' Education Foundation, has successfully managed the facility ever since under a lease-agreement with the US Forest Service.

-Today, Cispus is also home to the Association of Washington Student Leaders (AWSL), the Cispus AmeriCorps team, and several programs, camps, and retreats that annually bring thousands of students from all around Washington to its campus.
+Today, Cispus is also home to the Association of Washington Student Leaders (AWSL), and several programs, camps, and retreats that annually bring thousands of students from all around Washington to its campus.

 The Cispus Learning Center is operated in partnership with the Gifford Pinchot National Forest.